What God’s Intention Is Behind the Story of Noah’s Ark

 With regard to this, some brothers and sisters may ask, “Why is it that God commanded Noah to spend 120 years and do a lot of work to build a big ark since all evil actions of the world had angered Him and He had clearly told Noah that He was going to destroy all living things of flesh?”
 Regarding this question, some people say, “God did this for the sake of saving the eight members of Noah’s family and some living things on earth.”
 And some people say, “God is merciful and loving.
 He didn’t have the heart to destroy mankind and so He gave them the opportunity to repent.”

-Then what exactly is God’s will behind the story of Noah’s ark?
-I read a passage of the: “In His pain, God still did not forget to give man His maximum tolerance, waiting for man to turn around.
+Then what exactly is God’s will behind God having Noah build the ark?
+I read a passage of the word of God: “In His pain, God still did not forget to grant man His maximum tolerance, waiting for man to reverse course.
 After He reached His limit, He did what He had to do without any hesitation.
-In other words, there was a specific time period and process from the moment God planned to destroy mankind to the official start of His work in destroying mankind.
-This process existed for the purpose of enabling man to turn around, and was the last chance God gave to man.
+In other words, there was a specific time period and process from the moment God planned to destroy mankind to the start of His work in destroying mankind.
+This process existed for the purpose of enabling man to reverse course, and this was the last chance God gave to man.
 So what did God do in this period before destroying mankind?
 God did a significant amount of reminding and exhorting work.
-No matter how much pain and sorrow God’s heart was in, He continued to exercise His care, concern, and abundant mercy on humanity.”
+No matter how much pain and sorrow God’s heart was in, He continued to vest His care, concern, and abundant mercy in humanity.”